bartvs98/IPASS/README.md

 An Web application I built as an college exercise.
 It uses the data you provide to visualize your shares, stocks, etc.

-The used language is dutch because thats the language of the employer.
+The used language within the application is dutch because thats the language of the employer.

 ## Build with
 * **Front-end**: